-I To open the Source Browser window, choose View>Source Browser>Source Browser.
+1 To open the Source Browser window, choose View>Source Browser>Source Browser.

-The Source Browser window is, by default, docked with the Workspace window.
 Source browse information is displayed for the active build configuration.

-Note that you can choose a file filter and a type filter from the context menu that appears when you right-click in the top pane of the window.
+Note that you can choose a file filter and a type filter from the context menu that appears when you right-click in the window.